Platopedia/platopedia.github.io/bulletins/itemstips.md

 ## Tip #3 - Copy and share item URL

-Click on an item row, then click "Click to copy" to copy the item URL, which you can then share with others.
+Click on an item row, then click "Click to copy" to copy the item URL, which you can share with others.

 <div class="linebreak"></div>